YehudaKremer/msix/README.md

 ```

 This command will run the `flutter build windows` for you,
-and also update the company-name in the Runner.rc file. (link to the documentation ???)
+and also update the company-name in the Runner.rc file with the `identity-name` value. (link to the documentation ???)

 ## :gear: Configuring your installer